-I am just assuming that you have been reviewing you clients retirement income needs and have separated essential income needs from discretionary ones.
-You then reviewed their guaranteed income from sources like Social Security and pensions, and placed them alongside of the essential expenses.
-You are then able to see if they are in a "negative" position without enough income or a "positive situation" where there is money left over for the discretionary needs… such as legacy issues, vacations, gifts, donations etc.
+I am assuming that you have been reviewing you clients retirement income needs and have separated essential income needs from discretionary ones.
+Then I am assuming you reviewed their guaranteed income(s) from sources like Social Security and pensions and placed them alongside the essential expenses.
+This allows you to see if they are in a "negative" position - without enough income or a "positive" position - where there is money left over for the discretionary needs… such as legacy issues, vacations, gifts, donations etc.

 Let's also not forget the big health care worry.
-Your client either has long term care... or they don't.
+Your client either has long term care or they don't.
 That situation won't change.
 You have also explained the benefits of life policies with accelerated benefits for chronic illness (more on that at a later writing).
-You then ask them...
-"How much do you need and when do you need it?"
+Ask your clients, "How much do you need and when do you need it?"
 Then, with an fixed index annuity with an income rider, you can guarantee that cash flow... if they have the funds for the annuity.

 Then the moms were in charge of every volunteer group in America.
 America has never seen such a large group of quality, educated people in the volunteer corps.
-To continue, the male took care of the finances and told his wife that "everything was going to be okay."
-Now, at retirement, "Man Boomer" finds out they are a little short.
+To continue, the male took care of the finances and told his wife that everything was going to be okay.
+Now, at retirement, "Mr. Boomer" finds out they are a little short.
 They don't have enough money to fund the shortfall through an annuity.
-So, he must protect his spouse.
-And, he knows "that is what John Wayne would do."
-So, how can he complete this dream for his spouse?
+He must protect his spouse and knows that is what John Wayne would do.
+How can he complete this dream for his spouse?
 There is only one way: through life insurance and "the miracle of paper and ink.”
 Let's look…

 You may say "WOW" but that's just the facts - $500K at 5% interest payout is $25K per year.
 If he dies later, life expectancy changes and he won't need that much.
 Remember, we are funding the entire amount.
-So, he says she can take out 10% and be okay... then he needs half or $250K.
+So he says she can take out 10% and be okay... then he needs half or $250K.
 Need smaller amounts?
 Let’s partially fund the dream completion.

 Here’s the bottom line: Boomers are buying more life insurance.
 They are purchasing everything from final expense, to term insurance, to permanent coverage.
 But you have to probe and ask them if they are interested in “dream completion.”

 Need a way to get into that conversation?
 Give us a call at 1-877-844-0900.
-The additional income you earn helping others with their dreams might just be the thing that completes yours as well.
+The additional income you earn helping others with their dreams, might just be the thing that completes yours as well.